kamahmad/EDA-Novel-Coronavirus-Dataset/README.md

-# Exploratory Data Analysis of the Wuhan Coronavirus (2019- nCoV) Dataset
+# Exploratory Data Analysis of the Novel Coronavirus (2019- nCoV) Dataset

 This repository shows the steps taken to perform an in-depth analysis of the "[Novel Corona Virus 2019 Dataset](https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset)" published on Kaggle.
 The data has been collected by the [John Hopkins University](https://www.jhu.edu/) from various sources like WHO, local CDC and media outlets.